zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

    ```AppState``` from *App.hs*.
 That is why we have explicitly wrote it in
    ```saveMeme``` and ```listMemes``` type signatures.

-6. Initialize a database in *Lib.hs*:
+6. Initialize the database in *Lib.hs*:

    ```haskell
    import qualified Db